littleosbook/littleosbook/the_road_to_user_mode.md

 ~~~

 However, before just blindly following the pointer, you should check that the
-module got loaded correctly.
-This can be done by checking the `flags` field of
+module got loaded correctly by GRUB.
+This can be done by checking the `flags`
-the `multiboot_info_t` structure.
-You should also check the field `mods_count`
+field of the `multiboot_info_t` structure.
+You should also check the field
-to make sure it's exactly 1.
-For more details about the multiboot structure,
+`mods_count` to make sure it is exactly 1.
+For more details about the multiboot
-see [@multiboot].
+structure, see [@multiboot].

 ### Jumping to the Code
-What we'd like to do now is just jump to the address of the GRUB-loaded module.
+The only thing left to execute the external program is to jump to the code
+loaded by GRUB.
 Since it is easier to parse the multiboot structure in C, calling the code from
-C is more convenient, but it can of course be done with `jmp` (or `call`) in
+C is more convenient (it can of course be done with `jmp` or `call` in
-assembly as well.
-The C code could look like this:
+assembly as well).
+The C code could look like the following:

 ~~~ {.c}
     typedef void (*call_module_t)(void);